Products

 3. Change How You Eat

-For pain isolated to a single tooth, you can prevent placing more pressure in the area by stopping eating on that side of your mouth.
-Continue to eat in this way until the pain goes away.
+For pain isolated to a single tooth, you can avoid placing more pressure on the area by not chewing on that side of your mouth.
+Continue to eat in this way until the pain subsides.

 4. Keep Your Trays In

-You should avoid removing your invisible braces for an extended period unless otherwise suggested by your orthodontist.
-Invisalign is designed to be worn for at least 22 hours a day.
+You should avoid removing your aligner trays for an extended period of time unless otherwise suggested by your orthodontist.
+Invisalign trays are meant to stay in place for 22 hours a day.

-Sucking ice cubes helps numb the painful area affected by Invisalign treatment.
-You don’t need to remove your aligners when you do this.
+Sucking on a piece of ice can numb the painful area affected by Invisalign treatment.
+You do not need to remove your aligners when you do this.

 Be sure not to chew the ice cubes.
-Teeth can become sensitive when biting into hard foods while wearing Invisalign.
+Teeth can be more sensitive when biting into hard foods while wearing Invisalign.
+In addition, routinely chewing on ice can cause your teeth and any dental appliances you wear to chip over time.

-Don’t place any of these items directly against your skin.
-Instead, you should wrap them in a piece of cloth or towel.
+Do not place these items directly against your skin.
+Instead, you should wrap them in a towel to make a cold compress.

 When Should You See a Doctor About Invisalign Pain?